stacks-network/docs/_browser/local_browser.md

 {:.no_toc}

-If all you want to do is create, manage, and fund an identity and then interact with Dapps, you should [use the web edition](browser-introduction.html).
-If you have concerns about net censorship, heightened security concerns, or want to develop a Dapp yourself, you may want to download and install the browser's client edition; though it is not required.
+If all you want to do is create, manage, and fund an identity and then interact with DApps, you should [use the web edition](browser-introduction.html).
+If you have concerns about net censorship, heightened security concerns, or want to develop a DApp yourself, you may want to download and install the browser's client edition; though it is not required.
 This page explains how to install or uninstall the browser client on a workstation.